AngangGuo/blog/content/posts/2022/Notes - UiPath.md

 draft: true
 ---

+## Recommendation
+* using PascalCase for variable names.
+PascalCase is a naming convention in which the first letter of each word in a variable is capitalized.
+Eg: ItemValue, LastName.
+*
 ## Pitfalls
+### Input Dialog
+Note: The `Result` can be String or other data types like Int32, Double, etc.

+* `Options` - An array of options to choose from.
+If set to contain only one element, a tex box appears to write text.
+If set to contain 2 or 3 elements, they appear as radio buttons to select from.
+If set to contain more than 3 items, they appear as a combo box to select from.
+This field supports only String Array variables.
+Ex. {"Item1", "Item2", "Item3", "Item4", "Item5"}
+* `Options String` - A string containing options to chose from.
+If set to contain only one element, a text box appears to write text.
+If set to contain 2 or 3 elements, they appear as radio buttons to select from.
+If set to contain more than 3 items, they appear as a combo box to select from.
+This field supports only String variables.
+* `Result` - The value inserted by the user in the input dialog.

 ### (Data Table)Add Data Row
 Inside `For Each Row` activity, the myRow in `ForEach myRow in dt_Data1` can't be used directly in `Add Data Row` activity:
 ```